Sravan-Gogineni/job_insights/README.md

 - **PostgreSQL**: For storing the cleaned job listings data.
 - **Python**: For building the ETL pipeline and handling API requests, data cleaning, and database interactions.

-## Contributing

-We welcome contributions to improve and expand this project.
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
-4. Push your changes (`git push origin feature-branch`).
-5. Open a pull request.

-## License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or feedback, feel free to reach out to me at [your-email@example.com].

----

-Let me know if this works for you or if you need any further adjustments!